 It is a popular ingredient in Mediterranean and Indian cuisine.
 It is often used to add flavor to soups, stews, and curries.
 Fennel can also be enjoyed on its own as a simple side dish.

-To bring out its flavor, it is often roasted or sauteed with other vegetables.
+It is often roasted or sauteed with other vegetables to bring out its flavor.
 If you're not sure whether you'll like fennel, you may want to try it roasted, grilled, or in a soup or salad.
 Especially, roasted fennel is the best way to get the most out of your fennel bulbs.

 What Does Fennel Look Like?